Learn about essential tremor, including symptoms, causes, and effective treatment.

 Essential Tremor: Overview

 Essential tremor (ET) is the most common movement disorder in the United States, characterized by involuntary and rhythmic shaking.
 While not life-threatening, this condition can have a significant impact on an individual’s quality of life.
-Below, we will take a look at the symptoms, causes, and treatment options for essential tremor.
+The symptoms, causes and treatment options for essential tremor are summarized below.

 Symptoms of Essential Tremor

 Essential tremor is characterized by involuntary shaking.
 While essential tremor can affect almost any part of the body, trembling is most often present in the hands.
-Keep reading to learn more about the full range of symptoms of essential tremor.
+Learn more about the full range of symptoms of essential tremor.

 The most commonly observed symptom of essential tremor is a rhythmic, involuntary shaking.
 The symptoms of essential tremor generally appear gradually, and in some individuals, may be more prominent on one side of the body.
 Many who are diagnosed with essential tremor notice symptoms in the hands first, but a slight shaking motion of the head may be noticed as well.
 Ultimately, this shaking may affect an individual’s hands, arms, legs, torso, or head.